maartenba/maartenba.github.io/_posts/2018-05-02-no-more-microsoft-mvp.markdown

 Whatever you choose to believe, Microsoft is in the money-making business.
 They have communities around their products and platforms, and decide on the rules there.
 I find a divorce for this reason plain stupid, but it's their rules.
 It's their good right to offer me the choice between a "light" version or suggest retiring.
 I chose the latter because for me, there is no value in that (and as mentioned earlier, there is the thin line in the MVP agreement as well).

 I've gotten wonderful opportunities, and I've met some amazing folks.
 Some of that has been thanks to being in the MVP program for over 7 years.
 But a lot of it is because sharing passion for technology results in meeting amazing folks around the world.
-And I'll keep doing that.
-Although I may do a bit less Microsoft marketing.
+After all, it's not about the title.

 **It's all about the passion, the technology and the people, and the drive to develop.**